core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Group Manager renews the Security Context in the group (see {{sec-group-key-management}}).

-* The Group Manager provides a new Sender ID value to the endpoint that has experienced the wrap-around.
+* The Group Manager provides a new Sender ID value to the endpoint that has experienced the exhaustion.
 Then, the endpoint derives a new Sender Context using the new Sender ID, as described in Section 3.2 of {{RFC8613}}.

 In either case, same considerations from {{sec-group-key-management}} hold about possible retaining of stale Recipient Contexts.